 On 2.11.2017, the Supreme Court commenced hearing the Special Status of Delhi case.
-The case was initiated by an appeal filed by the Delhi government against the High Court verdict which held that Delhi was not a state and that the Lieutenant Governor (LG) was its administrative head.
+The case was initiated by an appeal filed by the Delhi government against the High Court verdict which held that Delhi is not a state and that the Lieutenant Governor (LG) is its administrative head.

-Senior advocate Gopal Subramanium, appearing for the Delhi government, started the day’s argument before a five-judge Constitution bench headed by Chief Justice Dipak Misra, Justices A. M. Khanwilkar, D.Y.
+Mr. Gopal Subramanium, appearing for the Delhi government, started the arguments before a five-judge Constitution bench headed by Chief Justice Dipak Misra, Justices A. M. Khanwilkar, D.Y.
 Chandrachud, A.K.
 Sikri and Ashok Bhushan.

-Mr. Subramaniam drew the attention to the error of the Delhi High Court judgment by stipulating that it had incorrectly applied the decision in the DV Tandel v.
-Administrator, Goa Daman & Diu (1982) where the accompanying piece of legislation granted wider discretionary powers to the Lieutenant Governor.
-However, the GNCTD Act 1991 that accompanied the amendment specifically placed restrictions on the discretionary power of the Governor which indirectly also limited the scope of the proviso to Art 239AA(4).
+Mr. Subramaniam pointed to the error of the Delhi High Court judgment where it had incorrectly applied the decision in the DV Tandel v.
+Administrator, Goa Daman & Diu (1982), where the accompanying piece of legislation granted wider discretionary powers to the Lieutenant Governor.
+However, the GNCTD Act 1991 that accompanied the amendment specifically placed restrictions on the discretionary power of the Governor while also limiting the scope of the proviso to Art 239AA(4), he argued.

-The discussion then shifted to the interpretation of the proviso to Art 239AA(4), with Mr Subramanium strongly advocating for a narrow interpretation of the discretionary powers of the LG so as to preserve the substantive value of the main provision itself.
-He further restricted the scope of the exception by arguing that the term “any of the matters” in this proviso would only matter where the State Legislative does not have the authority to make laws, in these three subjects- public order, land, and police.
-The bench rejected this classification and posed a question regarding the criteria that would comprise a “difference of opinion”.
+The discussion then shifted to the interpretation of the proviso to Art 239AA(4) with Mr Subramanium strongly advocating for a narrow interpretation of the discretionary powers of the LG so as to preserve the substantive value of the main provision itself.
+He further restricted the scope of the exception by arguing that the term “any of the matters” in this proviso would only matter where the State Legislative does not have the authority to make laws i.e. in these three subjects- public order, land, and police.
+The bench rejected this classification and posed a question regarding the criteria to constitute “difference of opinion”.
 Mr Subramanium replied by postulating that only instances of “authentic difference” which could further be qualified as “weighty” and “constructive” might constitute a matter of enough importance to attract the implementation of the proviso.

 The court digressed into discussing Rules of Business and the powers of the Central Government to issue directions and Mr Subramanium raised the contention that while parliamentary sovereignty was retained over the NCT’s legislative powers, its executive supremacy was restricted by virtue of 239AA(4)’s lack of an explicit provision for the same.
-Therefore, the logical conclusion would be to stipulate that the coextensiveness of the Union executive in the matter of the NCT would be pertinent only to the six subjects mentioned as exceptions to legislative authority in Art 239AA(3).
+Therefore, the logical conclusion would be to read legislative-executive coextensiveness in favor of Delhi Government except in matters where the Delhi Government does not enjoy legislative powers.

 (This post relies on contributions from Ms Nidhi Khanna)